 I don’t know how / I’m afraid I’ll ______ / I got stuck.

-This one often comes up as a reaction not from not following DDD, but finding yourself forgetting to follow up or check on a project.
+This one often comes up as a reaction to forgetting to follow up or check on a project.
 There are multiple tools to assist you in combating this.
-We’re a big fan of Boomerang for Gmail.
+We’re big fans of Boomerang for Gmail.

 My _____ died.